Hippocratic Oath: Modern versions and relevance

-The Hippocratic Oath has been eclipsed as a document of professional ethics by more extensive works, the first example in modern times was by Thomas Percival at Manchester Royal Infirmary(UK) who published a code of 'medical ethics' in 1803.
-This was then adopted by other medical associations such as the American Medical Association's Code of Medical Ethics (first adopted in 1847), and the British General Medical Council's Good Medical Practice.
+The Hippocratic Oath has been eclipsed as a document of professional ethics by more extensive works.
+The first example in modern times was by Thomas Percival at Manchester Royal Infirmary, who published a code of 'medical ethics' in 1803.
+It was then adapted by other medical associations, such as the American Medical Association's Code of Medical Ethics (first adopted in 1847) and the British General Medical Council's Good Medical Practice.
 These documents provide a comprehensive overview of the obligations and professional behaviour of a doctor to their patients and wider society.
 Doctors who violate these codes may be subjected to disciplinary proceedings, including the loss of their license to practice medicine.
-Nonetheless, the length of these documents has made their distillations into shorter oaths an attractive proposition.
+The lengthiness of these documents has made their distillations into shorter oaths an attractive proposition.
 In light of this fact, several updates to the oath have been offered in modern times, some facetious.

 In 1948, the World Medical Association (WMA) drafted a medical oath, called the Declaration of Geneva.
 "During the post World War II and immediately after its foundation, the WMA showed concern over the state of medical ethics in general and over the world.
 The WMA took up the responsibility for setting ethical guidelines for the world's physicians.
 It noted that in those years the custom of medical schools to administer an oath to its doctors upon graduation or receiving a license to practice medicine had fallen into disuse or become a mere formality".
 In Nazi Germany, medical students did not take the Hippocratic Oath, although they knew the ethic of "nil nocere"—do no harm.

-In the 1964, Louis Lasagna, Academic Dean of the School of Medicine at Tufts University, wrote a modern version of the Hippocratic Oath in which the prayer was omitted, that focused on "utmost respect for human life from its beginning", making it a more secular obligation, not to be taken in the presence of any gods, but before only other people.
+In 1964, Louis Lasagna, Academic Dean of the School of Medicine at Tufts University, wrote a modern version of the Hippocratic Oath.
+It omitted the prayer while focusing on "utmost respect for human life from its beginning", making it a more secular obligation, not only to be taken in the presence of any gods, but before people.
 This version is still in use today by many US medical schools:

 I swear to fulfill, to the best of my ability and judgment, this covenant:

 I will respect the hard-won scientific gains of those physicians in whose steps I walk, and gladly share such knowledge as is mine with those who are to follow.

 I will apply, for the benefit of the sick, all measures [that] are required, avoiding those twin traps of overtreatment and therapeutic nihilism.